 1895 – The Board of Trustees requested and received approval to change the name of the school to Mary Baldwin Seminary “as an acknowledgement of their high appreciation of the valuable service and unparalleled success of the Principal for thirty-five years.”

-1916 – Mary Baldwin Seminary approved by the State of Virginia as a junior college
+1916 – Mary Baldwin Seminary approved by the Virginia Legislature as a junior college.

-1923 – Mary Baldwin College: approval by the State of Virginia established Mary Baldwin as a standard four-year liberal arts college
+1923 – Approval by the Commonwealth of Virginia established Mary Baldwin College as a four-year liberal arts institution.

-1977 – Adult Degree Program (ADP) registered first students
+1977 – Adult Degree Program (ADP) enrolled its first students.

-1980 – Exchange program with Doshisha Women’s College, Kyoto, Japan, begun
+1980 – Exchange program with Doshisha Women’s College, Kyoto, Japan, started.

-- Dr. Cynthia Haldenby Tyson elected eighth president
+- Dr. Cynthia Haldenby Tyson appointed eighth president.

 1995 – Inauguration of Virginia Women’s Institute for Leadership (VWIL)